-Once the restoration phase is complete and every customer who can receive power is restored, FPL enters into a recovery phase that focuses its attention toward bringing the system to its pre-storm state.
-A detailed patrol or post-restoration assessment is conducted and FPL then establishes a plan to complete the repairs in a timely fashion.
-Staging sites used during the restoration phase might stay operational for an extended period of time to support the effort.
+Once we complete a detailed post-restoration assessment, we establish a plan to complete additional necessary repairs in a timely fashion.
+Staging sites used during the restoration phase may remain operational for an extended period of time to support the effort.